 “I love working in STEM.
 Through good science we can improve knowledge.
 And through engagement with managers and the community, we can use the science to improve decision-making.
 And that helps create healthy river ecosystems.”

-Indigenous, angling and community groups are increasingly involved in the monitoring of turtles, fish and water quality as part of a current Australian Government-funded project that Robyn leads.
+First Nations, angling and community groups are increasingly involved in the monitoring of turtles, fish and water quality as part of a current Australian Government-funded project that Robyn leads.

-“It’s a collaboration.
+“Murray-Darling Basin research is a collaboration.
 We’re incorporating community knowledge and experience, along with the science, to improve monitoring design.
 This will ensure we get the best design and outcomes.”